bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-31-free-floating-station-based-best-sharing-model.md

 - vehicle sharing
 - micromobility
 author: []
-cta_heading: Find Out More About Wunder Mobility
+cta_heading: Get in touch for a software demo
-cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
+cta_text: We have a range of solutions using the latest technology driving forward the future of free floating shared mobility around the world.
-cta_link: []
+cta_link: pages/de/fleet.md
 language: EN
 case_study_cta:
   cta_text: Learn More